Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

-The KOSMA-$\tau$ model\footnote{\url{http://www.astro.uni-koeln.de/kosma-tau}} \citep{Roellig_2006} has been developed at the University of Cologne in collaboration with the Tel-Aviv University.
-Contrary to many other models (compare \citealt{Roellig_2007} and references therein) which are based on plane-parallel geometries, the KOSMA-$\tau$ model utilises a spherical geometry, \emph{clumps}, to model the structure of the PDR.
+The KOSMA-$\tau$ PDR model\footnote{\url{http://www.astro.uni-koeln.de/kosma-tau}} \citep{Roellig_2006} has been developed at the University of Cologne in collaboration with the Tel-Aviv University.
+Contrary to many other models (see \citealt{Roellig_2007} and references therein), which are based on plane-parallel geometries, the KOSMA-$\tau$ model utilises a spherical geometry, \emph{clumps}, to model the structure of a PDR.

 A single clump is parameterised by its total hydrogen mass $M_{\rm{cl}}$, the surface hydrogen density $n_{\rm s}=n_{\rm H,s}+2\, n_{{\rm H}_2,{\rm s}}$ and the strength of the incident FUV field.
-The FUV flux is assumed to be isotropic and is measured in units of the Draine field integrated over the FUV range \citep[$\chi_0=2.7\cdot 10^{-3}$~erg\, s$^{-1}$\, cm$^{-2}$,][]{Draine_1978}.
-In addition the model accounts for heating by cosmic rays at a constant rate of $2\cdot10^{-16}$~s$^{-1}$.
+The FUV flux is assumed to be isotropic {\changedTwo (see discussion in Sect.~\ref{Sect:Discussion_FUV})} and is measured in units of the Draine field integrated over the FUV range \citep[$\chi_0=2.7\cdot 10^{-3}$~erg\, s$^{-1}$\, cm$^{-2}$,][]{Draine_1978}.
+In addition, the model accounts for cosmic ray primary ionisations at a constant rate.
+In this work a rate of $2\cdot10^{-16}$~s$^{-1}$ per H$_2$ molecule is used \citep{Hollenbach_2012}.
 In the model the radial density distribution $n(r)$ of the clumps is divided into a core and an outer region:

-where $R_{\rm cl}$ is the radius of the clump and $0.2~R_{\rm{cl}}$ is the radius of the clump core.
+where $R_{\rm cl}$ is the radius of the clump and $x\, R_{\rm{cl}}$ with $x\in [0,1]$ is the radius of the clump core.
+The exponent, $a$, and the size of the core are input parameters of the KOSMA-$\tau$ code, $a=0$ and $x\ne 0$ for example enforces a constant density sphere.
+In many studies \citep[][]{Stoerzer_1996, Cubick_2008} and also in this work, $a=1.5$ and $x=0.2$ are chosen with the aim to generate clumps that approximate Bonnor-Ebert spheres\footnote{Bonnor-Ebert spheres are isothermal spheres in hydrostatic equilibrium embedded in a pressurised medium with a finite density at the position of the clump centre.}.
 Consequently, the averaged density of one clump is given by